theimpossibleastronaut/rmw/README.md

 * libncursesw (ncurses-devel on some systems, such as CentOS)
 * gettext (or use --disable-nls if you only need English language support)

-If you are building from source, you will need the libncursesw(5 or 6)-dev package from your operating system distribution.
+If you're building from source, you will need the libncursesw(5 or 6)-dev package from your operating system distribution.
 On some systems just the ncurses packages is needed, and it's often already installed.